ruijia-z/ruijia-z.github.io/_pages/main.md

 Please feel free to contact me if you are interested in my research.

 ## News
 - [03/2026] Our new preprint [Pogorelov interior estimates for general sum-type Hessian equations](https://arxiv.org/abs/2603.15345) is out!
-This is a joint work with Professor [Weisong Dong](https://math.tju.edu.cn/info/1715/5888.htm).
+This is a joint work with Professor [Weisong Dong](https://math.tju.edu.cn/info/1715/5888.htm) and Sirui Xu.
 - [08/2025] My paper [$C^2$ estimates for $k$-Hessian equations and a rigidity theorem](https://www.sciencedirect.com/science/article/abs/pii/S000187082500386X) has been accepted for publication and published in *Advances in Mathematics*.
 - [08/2025] I have joined the School of Mathematics, Sun Yat-sen University as an Assistant Professor.
 - [07/2025] I completed my postdoctoral research at Peking University, under the guidance of Professor [Yuguang Shi](https://www.math.pku.edu.cn/jsdw/js_20180628175159671361/s_20180628175159671361/69954.htm).